 Wal-Mart offers consumers a program that provides a number of generic drugs at a cost of $4 per prescription or refill.
 There are approximately 300 different prescriptions available at Wal-Mart, Sam’s Club, and Neighborhood Market pharmacies across the nation.
 A list of available prescriptions is available at www.walmart.com, or you can ask at any Wal-Mart or Sam’s Club pharmacy.

-If you have difficulty accessing any of these resources, please call ServiceLink of Belknap County at 528-6945 or HealthLink at 524-7171 for help.
+If you have difficulty accessing any of these resources, and live in the Three Rivers Region, please call ServiceLink of Merrimack at 228-6625.
+If you live in the Lakes Region, please call ServiceLink of Belknap County at 528-6945 or HealthLink at 524-7171 for help.

 Many Medications?
 Your Safety is in Your Hands!

 When we receive medical care, it’s important to let our caregivers know all of the medications we are taking.
 Our safety depends upon it.
-But it can be difficult to keep track of multiple prescriptions, and when you factor in over-the-counter medications, herbal products, and vitamins, it can be virtually impossible.
+But it can be difficult to keep track of multiple prescriptions, and when you factor in over-the-counter medications, herbal products, and vitamins.

 Medication Cards are one of the easiest ways to make sure those caring for us have an accurate picture of all the medications we are taking.
 By carrying this card in your wallet, and keeping it up-to-date each time you add or remove a medication, you can make sure your medication record travels with you and is available to anyone who cares for you.

 Free medication cards are available at local provider offices, ServiceLink, Lakes Region General Hospital and Franklin Regional Hospital.
 Or download your card today.
 Download Medication Card >>